awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-status.md

 ## Working with an Impaired Volume<a name="work_volumes_impaired"></a>

-This section discusses your options if a volume is impaired because the volume's data is potentially inconsistent\.
+Use the following options if a volume is impaired because the volume's data is potentially inconsistent\.

 **Topics**
 + [Option 1: Perform a Consistency Check on the Volume Attached to its Instance](#work_volumes_impaired_option1)